-In 1991, the World Health Organization (WHO) issued a report of a Joint FAO3/WHO Expert Consultation which looked at strategies for assessing the safety of foods produced by biotechnology (WHO 1991).
+In 1991, the World Health Organization (WHO) issued a report of a Joint FAO/WHO Expert Consultation which looked at strategies for assessing the safety of foods produced by biotechnology (WHO 1991).
 It was concluded by that consultation that as DNA from all living organisms is structurally similar, the presence of transferred DNA in food products, in itself, poses no health risk to consumers.

 The major concern in relation to the transfer of novel genetic material to gut microorganisms is with antibiotic resistance genes.
 It is generally accepted that there are no safety concerns with regard to the presence in the food of antibiotic resistance gene DNA per se (WHO 1993).
-There are concerns, however, that there could be horizontal gene transfer of the antibiotic resistance gene from ingested food to gut microorganisms and that if the microorganisms are able to express the transferred resistance gene this could lead to an increase, in the gastrointestinal tract, of microorganisms resistant to a specific antibiotic.
-This, in turn, might lead to an increased potential for the transfer of the antibiotic resistance gene to pathogenic microorganisms, thus compromising the therapeutic use of such antibiotics.
+There are concerns, however, that there could be horizontal gene transfer of the antibiotic resistance gene from ingested food to gut microorganisms and that if the microorganisms are able to express the transferred resistance gene this could lead to an increase, in the gastrointestinal tract, of microorganisms resistant to a specific antibiotic resistance gene to pathogenic microorganisms, thus compromising the therapeutic use of such antibiotics.
 There are further concerns that, if the antibiotic resistance gene is expressed in the plant, the expressed protein, when ingested, could inactivate oral doses of the antibiotic to which it confers resistance.